 Flood management in the Region is dispersed across various agencies, and often grouped within other departments, such as planning departments, emergency response, sanitary districts, and others.
-The Region lacks a centralized agency to coordinate flooding, providing an opportunity within the 2013 IRWM Plan to compile flood information across the Region and present recommendations for Regional flood management that may be utilized by individual agencies.
+The Region lacks a centralized agency to coordinate flood management, which provided an opportunity during development of the 2013 IRWM Plan to compile flood information across the Region and present recommendations for Regional flood management that may be utilized by individual agencies.
+Floodplain Management Association is an active member of the RAC and provides a flood management perspective and input for the IRWM Program.